 Going back to its roots, it has since developed the Formlabs Form 3 and the Formlabs Form 3L.
 Utilising Low Force Stereolithography (LFS) technology, the Form 3 produces the smoothest finish yet with fewer supports required than ever before.
 The Form 3L takes the principles behind earlier machines and scales them up.
 The 3L allows for a build volume of up to 5x greater than that of the Form 1, 2 and 3, whilst still maintaining a relatively compact size.

 Speaking in Formlabs original promotional video for its Kickstarter campaign, SolidWorks founder Jon Hirschtick credited it with taking us “a giant step closer to the engineer’s dream, which is routine 3D printing the way they’d print on paper”.

-We agree, which is why we are proud to carry its latest-generation printer, Form 2.
+We agree, which is why we are proud to carry its latest-generation printer, Form 3 and Form 3L.
 The most advanced SLA printer yet developed, it provides an end-to-end production platform, and is bundled with the Formlabs Finish Kit for cleaning and refining any finished part.

-Although stereolithography was first introduced more than a quarter of a century ago, it’s now only with Formlabs’ Form 2 that we feel ready to include it in our extensive line-up of 3D printing solutions.
-We’ve seen many technologies come and go, but SLA has staying power and broad industry support.
+Although stereolithography was first introduced more than a quarter of a century ago, it was only with Formlabs’ Form 2 that we feel ready to include it in our extensive line-up of 3D printing solutions.
+With the release of the Form 3 and 3L we are more confident than ever in our ability to supply only the very best in 3D printing technology.
+We have seen many technologies come and go, but SLA has staying power and broad industry support suggesting it will withstand the test of time. .
 We are proud to give it Laser Lines’ stamp of approval.